ZenSoftware/bundled-nest/README.md

 This repo is a starting point for others who wish to build a [Nest](https://github.com/nestjs/nest) app with minimal footprint.
 Bundling dependencies using Webpack, and containerized for Docker.

 The repo was produced from a fresh `nest new` command, using [nest-cli](https://docs.nestjs.com/cli/usages), with minimal modification.
 Currently there are some intricacies to bundling dependencies for a Nest app.
-Please refer to: https://github.com/nestjs/nest/issues/1706
+Please refer to: [Nest Issue: 1706](https://github.com/nestjs/nest/issues/1706)

 For clarification, comments are included in the `Dockerfile` and `webpack.config.json`.